bahern82/band-website/README.md

 ## Technologies used

-This website has been created using HTML,CSS and Bootstrap.
+This website has been created using HTML,CSS and Bootstrap 4.
 Fontawesome icons and Google Fonts have also been used.

 ## Functionality/Design